Buell dryer

-The Buell dryer, also known as the "turbo shelf" dryer, is an indirect heated industrial dryer once widely used in the Cornwall and Devon china clay mining industry.
-The Buell dryer was introduced to the china clay industry by English Clays Lovering Pochin & Co.
+The Buell dryer, also known as the "turbo shelf" dryer, is an indirectly heated industrial dryer once widely used in the Cornwall and Devon china clay mining industry.
+The Buell dryer was built by the German company Büttner-Werke AG and introduced to the china clay industry by English Clays Lovering Pochin & Co.
 Ltd for their china clay drying plants in Cornwall and Devon, as part of the mechanization and modernization of the industry, which up to that point had been using the same primitive processing methods for almost 100 years.

 History

 The industry's first attempt to mechanize its drying process, an oil-fired rotary dryer installed at Rockhill near Stenalees in 1939, had been halted before it could be commissioned by the outbreak of war, with the Board of Trade exercising its wartime powers to place restrictions on the industry, rationing in particular the use of oil and steel.
-To circumvent these restrictions, in 1944 a Buell dryer was purchased second hand from a Fluorspar mine in Derbyshire, and was installed in an existing building at ECLP's Drinnick site in Nanpean, heated by exhaust steam from Drinnick power plant.
+To circumvent these restrictions, in 1944 a Buell dryer was purchased second hand from a fluorspar mine in Derbyshire, and was installed in an existing building at ECLP's Drinnick site in Nanpean, heated by exhaust steam from Drinnick power plant.
 As such, it became the first operating mechanical dryer in the Cornish china clay industry, despite not being the first to be constructed.

-A 1948 Board Of Trade Working Party report into the China Clay industry concluded restrictions on the industry should be relaxed to allow mechanization to begin.
+A 1948 Board Of Trade Working Party report into the China Clay industry concluded that restrictions on the industry should be relaxed to allow mechanization to begin.
 The 1948 report led to Parliament ordering an end to Board Of Trade restrictions on the china clay industry, leading to a period of rapid mechanization.

 In the 25 years that followed, additional Buell dryers were constructed at Kernick, Drinnick, Rocks, Blackpool near Burngullow, Marsh Mills, Parkandillack, Par Harbour, and Goonvean & Rostowrack Ltd's Trelavour site.
 The Drinnick dryer site was also expanded to include several more steam-heated dryers.